-Academic formation is one of the essential aspects of a holistic education., Mater Salvatoris offers a profound and rigorous intellectual formation that seeks to develop the full potential of each student.
+Academic formation is one of the essential aspects of a holistic education.
+Mater Salvatoris offers a profound and rigorous intellectual formation that seeks to develop the full potential of each student.
 It does so in an environment defined by the search for Truth, where science, culture and faith work together to contribute towards the formation of a mature personality.

-Mater Salvatoris collaborates with families to form upstanding young women and citizens, with solid and broadly-based knowledge.
+Mater Salvatoris collaborates with families to form upstanding young women and men, with solid and broadly-based knowledge.
 The school environment promotes the love and passion for learning that helps students to grow in self-confidence, critical thinking, and personal initiative.
 This environment creates a desire to learn more while fostering logic and creativity, effort and perseverance, methods and precision.
 This prepares students to meet new challenges in higher education studies.

 Each learning phase is based on the previous one.
 Solid foundations are essential to build up and acquire knowledge, thought and culture.
 Mater Salvatoris emphasizes the following areas:

 Language Arts: Language is the vehicle of thought, and the means to structure it.
 Language is not only a linguistic function; it is a function of knowledge use and foundation of all learning.
 Through language, we help our students to structure their thought: to achieve the appropriate internal logic, order and coherence of thought.